-Travelling to Iceland during COVID-19 – two tests and a quarantine in practice
+Travelling to Iceland during COVID-19: 2 tests and quarantine

 When I was planning my trip to Iceland, the only entry requirement was a COVID-19 test at the Keflavik Airport.
 The price was around EUR 100, but it was a fairly uncomplicated procedure.
 Unfortunately, in the meantime, the Icelandic authorities have decided to make the life of travellers much more difficult.

 From 19th August 2020, new regulations have come into force, so currently all people entering Iceland must do two COVID-19 tests and a 5-day quarantine/isolation between them.
 Because the regulations are very new, the rules are constantly updated and as a result, it’s hard to find reliable information.

 Nevertheless, together with a group of friends, we decided to take the risk and fly to Iceland 4 days earlier than planned, in order to do the quarantine in Reykjavik.
 How does the two tests and the quarantine in Iceland look like in practice?
 I described step by step the whole process that we went through.

 1. Filling out the form and paying for the COVID-19 tests

 Since the outbreak of COVID-19 virus, many countries have introduced special forms which have to be filled out before entering a given country.
 This also applies to Iceland.
 Therefore, shortly before departure (at earliest 72 hours before), you need to fill out a form, which is available here: https://visit.covid.is/.
 It requires your personal data, information about the place of quarantine and a statement about your health.

 Finally, it is possible to pay for two tests which together cost ISK 9.000 (approx. EUR 55), if you pay online before arrival.
 You can also do that at the airport, but then the cost is higher (11.000 ISK).
 After making the payment, I received an e-mail confirmation with a bar code, which I needed later at the airport.